Picovoice/eagle/binding/nodejs/README.md

 Like the profiler, Eagle is designed to work with single-channel audio that is encoded using 16-bit linear PCM.

-Process the audio with one or more speaker profiles created by the profiler:
+Process audio with one or more speaker profiles from the `EagleProfiler`.

 ```typescript
 function getAudioData(numSamples): Int16Array {